 AMY GOODMAN: Nii Akuetteh, your response?

 NII AKUETTEH: Yes, I mean, it may well be that—certainly, there are Somali soldiers fighting.
 But the intervention of Ethiopia is egregious.
 It should not be there.
-In fact, the transitional government that Ethiopia is supporting was also supported by the African Union in the United Nations, but Ethiopia’s heavy-handed intervention in the fighting has isolated it in the United States.
-Yesterday and the day before yesterday, the African Union, the Arab Union called for Ethiopia to withdraw.
-Because you know, a few weeks ago, the US pushed for a resolution in the Security Council that called for a peacekeeping troops in Somalia.
-And it was stipulated that none of the major regional powers that share borders with Somalia, should have troops in there.
+In fact, the transitional government that Ethiopia is supporting was also supported by the African Union and the United Nations, but Ethiopia’s heavy-handed intervention in the fighting has isolated it and the United States.
+Yesterday and day before yesterday, the African Union, the Arab Union called for Ethiopia to withdraw, because, you know, a few weeks ago the U.S. pushed for a resolution in the Security Council that called for peacekeeping troops in Somalia.
+And it was stipulated that none of the major regional powers that share borders with Somalia should have troops in there.
 And we are talking especially about Kenya and Ethiopia.

-SALIM LONE: Well let me first address, what was said on your program, which is that this is a blunder and that this is not a sustainable solution.
+SALIM LONE: Well, let me first address what I just heard on your program, which is that this is a blunder and that this is not a sustainable solution.
 This is actually a crime.
-If Europeans for instance, had invaded a sovereign country, there is absolutely no legal justification.
-What’s more, the United Nations resolution, that the US itself pushed through two weeks ago specifically forbids neighboring countries from even joining a peace-keeping force that the region would send in.
+If Europeans, for instance, had invaded a sovereign country, there is absolutely no legal justification.
+And what’s more, the United Nations resolution, that the U.S. itself pushed through two weeks ago, specifically forbids neighboring countries from even joining a peace-keeping force that the region would send in.
 So this is a crime.
-It is against the UN Charter and it is explicitly forbidden to send in neighboring country’s troops.
+It is against the U.N.
+Charter, and it is explicitly forbidden to send in neighboring country’s troops.
 So, that’s number one.

-So it is a disaster through and through.
-It is violations at every level of past UN resolution that exist for Somalia.
-The new UN resolution, which the US pushed for, asks for a regional peacekeeping force into Somalia in order to — I guess —- restore peace and stability.
-I think that’s what it said, restore peace and stability.
-I mean the huge irony is, that it’s under the Islamic Courts Union that Somalia has seen some peace and security for the last six months.
-It is the opposite of what the UN resolution is trying to accomplish, it is the opposite, meaning there will be less peace, less security now that the IUC is [inaudible] -—
+So, it is a disaster through and through.
+It is a violation of every U.N. resolution that exists so far in Somalia.
+The new U.N. resolution says—which the U.S. pushed for, asks for a regional peacekeeping force into Somalia in order to, I guess, restore peace and stability.
+I think that’s what it says, to restore peace and stability.
+I mean, the huge irony is that it’s under the Islamic Courts Union that Somalia has seen some peace and security for the last six months.
+It is the opposite what the U.N. resolution is trying to accomplish.
+It is the opposite, meaning there will be less peace, less security, now that the IUC has been [inaudible]—

-JUAN GONZALEZ: I’d like to ask Salim Lone, if you could just briefly respond, what about the whole issue of the internationals who have come in on the other side, on the side of the Islamic Courts, both Eritrean Advisors supposedly as well as the call that they put out, I think it was last week for international fighters, mujahadeen, to come to assist them in their battle?
+JUAN GONZALEZ: Yes, I’d like to ask Salim Lone, if you could just briefly respond, what about the whole issue of the internationals who have come in on the other side, on the side of the Islamic Courts, both Eritrean advisers, supposedly, as well as the call that they put out, I think it was last week, for international fighters, mujahideen, to come to assist them in their battle?

 NII AKUETTEH: Sure.
 I think that two quick things.
-Yes, the government is weak and it was imposed by the international community, it seems to me that what they need then to do is to find domestic legitimacy and it would seem therefore, they should be negotiating with Islamic Courts Union rather than having Ethiopia come in and cause a war, saying that it will go back very soon.
-Once again, I have to say that it is unsustainable, and from the point of the United States, it seems that this is really a terrible way of trying to fight the war on terrorism.
-The answer to terrorism is democrat — stable, democratic states, not by army warlords.
-And as Salim Lone said, some of these people that the US has armed are actually terrorism, so it seems to me that, even the US trying to protect its interests in the region is going about a in a horribly, terribly, bad way.
-And, I don’t see how they are going to sustain it.
-It seems to me it will make the situation much worse.
+Yes, the government is weak, and it was imposed by the international community.
+It seems to me that what they need then to do is to find domestic legitimacy.
+And it would seem, therefore, that they should be negotiating with Islamic Courts Union rather than having Ethiopia come in and cause a war, saying that it will go back very soon.
+Once again, I have to say that it is unsustainable.
+And from the point of the United States, it seems to us that this is really a terrible way of trying to fight the war on terrorism.
+The answer to terrorism is stable, democratic states, not by army warlords.
+And as Salim Lone said, some of these people that the U.S. has armed are actually terrorists themselves.
+So it seems to me that even the U.S. trying to protect its interests in the region is going about it in a horribly, terribly bad way.
+And I don’t see how they are going to sustain it.
+It seems to me they will make the situation much worse.